grapp1/kw-intern/parflow/docs/parflow_keys.rst

 .. note::
     The value is required
     The value must be an Integer
-      - with a value bigger or equal to 1.0
+      - with a value greater than or equal to 1.0